Jon Burrows: Police career

-Burrows began his career in the now dissolved Royal Ulster Constabulary, before moving to the Police Service of Northern Ireland (PSNI) and served in a number of roles, including as Area Commander for Foyle and head of the internal discipline branch, until he retired on health grounds in 2021.
+Jon Burrows applied to the Royal Ulster Constabulary in 1995, but in his own words “flunked” the exam.
+Burrows later started his police career after completing his first degree and policed nationally as well as for the Police Service of Northern Ireland (PSNI) and served in a number of roles, including as Area Commander for Foyle and head of the internal discipline branch, until he retired on health grounds in 2021.